BLCK-B/BLCK-B.github.io/content/post/transformer-translate.md

 ### Assessment

-{{<tip>}}You can view the project's source code [here](https://github.com/BLCK-B/Moerkepub/tree/2320d16400f8023362bf1ff426a53a9a7d8e8471).{{</tip>}}
+{{<tip>}}You can view the project's source code [here](https://github.com/BLCK-B/Moerkepub/).{{</tip>}}

 The main task – EPUB translation – works well.
-There are many areas of improvement, some of them already noted.
+There are many areas for improvement, some of them already noted.
 For one, sentence detection could be made better and tested on languages with other sentence endings.
 EPUBs with nonstandard structuring are handled quite well otherwise.
 Special case is poetry that typically has rows of flowing text that is difficult to process without breaking formatting.

-Translation speed is rather slow even on a GPU.
+Translation speed is rather slow on a single GPU.
 If possible, processing more sentences together could not only be faster – the model could also pick up more context.
 I did not find a reliable way to do that.
 A simple benchmark integrated in the tool for quality testing would be necessary for any fine-tuning and configuration changes.

 Improvements could be made in: